jechol/daybit-api-docs/source/index.html.md

 # APIs

-데이빗 API는 크게 두가지 종류가 있다. 첫번째는 API Call을 통해 클라이언트가 요청을 보내고 서버가 응답하는 형식이다. 보통 클라이언트의 자산의 거래나 입출금을 요청하기 위해 사용한다. 두번째는 어떠한 주제에 대한 정보에 대해 서버에서 지속적으로 업데이트 해주는 API가 있다. 종목의 가격 변화, 가격 변화에서부터 내 지갑의 정보, 내 주문의 채결 여부에 대한 정보 등을 업데이트 해준다. 이러한 API를 `Subscription` 이라 부른다.
+Basically there are two types of Daybit's API.
+First one is [API Call](#api-calls) - client sends request and server responds accordingly.
+Usually this type of call is used for asset trading or deposit/withdraw.
+Second type is [`Subscription`](#subscriptions) which allows you to subscribe to API and get continuous notification from the server.
+Based on type of notification, each notification include price change of coins, information of one's wallet, result of one's order and so on.

 ## Channels
 Channels are based on a simple idea - sending and receiving messages.
 Senders broadcast messages about topics.
 Receivers subscribe to topics so that they can get those messages.
 Senders and receivers can switch roles on the same topic at any time.
 API Call은 `/api` 채널에 `get_server_time`, `create_order`

 ### Topics
 Topic are string identifiers of channels that the various layers use in order to make sure messages end up in the right place.
-Daybit은 `/api`, `/subscription:coins`, `/subscription:market_summaries;<market_summary_intvl>`과 같은 토픽을 사용하고 있다.
+Daybit is using following types of topics: `/api`, `/subscription:coins`, `/subscription:market_summaries;<market_summary_intvl>`.

 ### Event
-채널에 대한 특별한 행동을 나타내기 위해 사용되는 `string`이다. 채널에 조인할때의 `phx_join`이나 채널을 나갈 때 `phx_leave`가 사용된다. 또한 [API Calls](#api-calls)는 Event에 실어 보낸다.
+Event is `string` representing specific actions of the channel. `phx_join` is for joinning the channel and `phx_leave` is for leaving the channel.
+[API Calls](#api-calls) includes types of request in event.

 ### Message